ClinicalCardiovascEngGroup/SSM/README.md

 What you will get:
 * a main file `ShapeAnalysis.m`
 * a folder containing all MATLAB functions called by the main
+* a folder containing several screenshots (PNG files) from the interface
 * a PDF document written by Dr. Bruse and Dr. Biffi giving more details on the present Matlab code
 * a README.md